 After graduating from Arkansas State University in December 2001, Robert moved to Indiana and served as the morning news producer at WKJG-TV, the then-NBC affiliate in Fort Wayne.
 Hoping to move even closer to his family in the Chicagoland area, Robert picked up stakes again in February 2003 and headed for Southeast Wisconsin.
 It was there he continued working in the broadcasting and communications field for over a decade, including time at WDJT-TV, the CBS station in Milwaukee, the City of Oak Creek, Wisconsin, and WTMJ-TV, the NBC affiliate in Milwaukee.
 In 2011, after not speaking for more than 13 years, Robert and Kandace came back into each others lives.
 Sometimes love is just meant to be!
 After proposing in the dining car on Amtrak's Empire Builder on January 1, 2012, Robert and Kandace got married later that year; their "rolling" wedding reception was held aboard the Milwaukee Road Super Dome between St. Paul and Chicago.

 Robert and Kandace are also published authors... having researched, written, and published a series of 11 different railroad route guidebooks, plus e-books, and podcasts.
 More on that below!
 When not on the rails, the duo loves to take road trips, explore state parks and caves, and spend time in the great outdoors.
-Robert and Kandace really enjoy visiting units of the National Park Service -- Robert has been to over 400 of the 418 units of the NPS and Kandace isn't too far behind.
+Robert and Kandace really enjoy visiting units of the National Park Service -- Robert has been to almost all of the 418 units of the NPS and Kandace isn't too far behind.
 They also love country music and attending the Grand Ole Opry whenever possible.